 There are many reasons that staff may want to replace an existing software system with a new system.
 When the decision has been made to consider other options, it is important to match the level of effort that goes into the software selection process with the level of risk that the change may bring to the organization.

-While there is no precise science to application sizing, the following guidelines can be used for determining if your application selection project is a commodity, mid-tier, or complex.
+While there is no precise science to application sizing, the following guidelines can be used for determining if your software selection project is a commodity, mid-tier, or complex.

 Commodity software systems are easily interchangeable with other software of the same type.
 They can be implemented in less than a month and cost less than $10,000 annually.
 There are many SAAS (software as a service) options that fall into this category, and the risk of trying them is low for two reasons.